krzysztoffiok/c_elegans_fitness/README.md

 cd coco/PythonAPI<br/>
 python setup.py build_ext install<br/>

-Other dependecies are described in (https://github.com/matterport/Mask_RCNN), and are met e.g. by [Google Colaboratory](https://colab.research.google.com) most of the time.<br/>
+The model is written in Keras and Tensorflow.
+Dependecies are described more precisely in (https://github.com/matterport/Mask_RCNN), and are met e.g. by [Google Colaboratory](https://colab.research.google.com) most of the time.<br/>

 Datasets with bounding box annotations and precise instance segmentation masks used for training and evaluation of the model are provided in .zip files in the "datasets" folder.
 It is advised to unpack them at the same level as .py files.<br/>

+Description of model parameters along with adopted values is available (and can be changed) in mrcnn/config.py.<br/>

+Changes in visualisation of detections by the model can be done in mrcnn/visualize.py, especially in the "display_instances" function.<br/>

 ## Example results are presented below:<br/>